Our people

 Jack joined the team as an analyst in 2022.
 Jack's background is in microbiology and genetics, having recently graduated with his MSc in Microbiology and Immunology from the University of Otago.

-Domain lead: Recreational & drinking water, Animals & human health, Children's environmental health
+Domain lead: Recreational & drinking water, Children's environmental health, Border health

 EHI Technical Advisors